vineethravi2310/Cuntze-2D-UMAT-Subroutine/README.md

 <em>Failure Modes for Transversely-Isotropic Materials</em>
 </p>

-The following is a UMAT subroutine for Cuntze failure criteria in Abaqus.
-It applies only to uni-directional composites.
+**Cuntze2D.for** is a UMAT subroutine for Cuntze failure criteria in Abaqus.
+It applies only to unidirectional composites.
 The general form of the Cuntze criterion utilizes the entire 3D state of stress and strain, but this UMAT considers only in-plane stresses and strains consistent with Classical Laminate Theory.

 ### Fiber Failure in Tension (FF1)
+This mode is valid when $\sigma_1 \geq 0$
 $$Eff^{\parallel\sigma} = \frac{\epsilon_{1}^tE_{\parallel}}{R^t_\parallel} $$
 $\epsilon_{1}^t$ is the tensile strain of the  UD lamina in the 1 direction.

 ### Fiber Failure in Compression (FF2)
+This mode is valid when $\sigma_1 < 0$
 $$Eff^{\parallel\tau} = -\frac{\epsilon_1^cE_{\parallel}}{R^c_\parallel}$$
 $\epsilon_{1}^c$ is the compressive strain of the UD lamina in the 1 direction.

 ### Inter-Fiber Failure (IFF1)
+This mode is valid when $\sigma_2 \geq 0$
 $$Eff^{\perp\sigma} = \frac{\sigma_{2}}{R^t_\perp} $$

 ### Inter-Fiber Failure (IFF2)
+This mode is valid when $\sigma_2 < 0$
 $$Eff^{\perp\tau} = -\frac{\sigma_{2}}{R^c_\perp}$$

 ### Inter-Fiber Failure (IFF3)
 $$Eff^{\perp\parallel} = \frac{|\tau_{21}|}{R_{\perp\parallel} - \mu_{\perp\parallel}\sigma_{2}}$$

 ### Resultant Failure